afon300/wikipemi/README.md

-# WikiPemi 🚀
+# WikipEmi 🚀

-**WikiPemi** is a professional-grade, high-performance Wikipedia text archiver.
+**WikipEmi** is a professional-grade, high-performance Wikipedia text archiver.
 It is designed to download entire Wikipedia language editions while preserving structural integrity and providing a seamless local browsing experience.

 ## 🌟 Key Features